 What’s the Best Lube for Anal?

-Lube is great for all kinds of sex but absolutely mandatory for anal.
-Mandatory.
-Generously and frequently applied. (“But you never see lube in porn!”
+Lube is great for all kinds of sex but absolutely essential for anal play.
+Generous, frequent application of a good-quality anal lube (or whatever lube you normally use for sex) is mandatory if you want to have a comfortable, pleasurable experience. (“But you never see lube in porn!”
 See above — it’s there, just off-camera.)

 Unlike vaginas, anuses don’t self-lubricate — at all.
-The rectum produces a small amount of mucus but not nearly enough to accommodate penetration.
-Also, anuses don’t stretch easily.
-For anal, you needplenty of lube to avoid pain and tearing.
-“Brokeback Mountain” notwithstanding, spit won’t cut it.
+The rectum produces a small amount of mucus but not nearly enough to accommodate anal penetration.
+Also, anuses don’t stretch easily, so anal stretching with patience and plenty of lubrication is key.
+If you’re new and wondering how to prepare for anal sex, this is your most important step.

-So what kind of lube to use?
-We are, of course, big fans of our Intimacy Sex Oil — with broad-spectrum CBD to help soothe any discomfort, providing a botanical assist to the slickness of MCT coconut oil.
-When using an oil-based lubricant, always check to make sure your toys and condoms are oil-safe.
+That being said, you’ll still probably want some lube for during the main performance.
+We are, of course, big fans of our Intimacy Sex Oil, a fantastic option if you’re looking for the best lube for anal sex.
+With broad-spectrum CBD to help soothe discomfort and reduce tension, it provides a botanical assist to the slickness of MCT coconut oil.
+When using an oil-based lubricant, always make sure your toys and condoms are oil-safe.

-And if you’re not sure whether your toys and condoms are oil-safe, many anal enthusiasts swear by thick, durable silicone-based lube.
-However, while It’s safe to use with regular condoms, it’s not safe to use with silicone toys.
+If you’re not sure whether your toys and condoms are compatible, many anal enthusiasts swear by thick, durable silicone-based lubes.
+They’re long-lasting and perfect for solo anal exploration or extended sessions.
+However, while they’re safe to use with regular condoms, they’re not safe with silicone toys.

 How Do I Have Safe Anal Sex?